 The star of the show at the Everglades Holiday Park is its airboat rides.
 You’ll get a thrill out of speeding around, watching alligators up close in their natural habitat.
 The airboat tour captain will also share all sorts of interesting facts about the Florida Everglades and its local wildlife.

 RELATED: Must-Do Fort Lauderdale Day Trips

 The airboat rides here are insanely popular.
 Try to get to Everglades Holiday Park early in the day to avoid the biggest crowds.
 The park opens at 9 am daily.

 Bonnet House Museum & Gardens

 History buffs and art lovers will love spending time at Bonnet House Museum & Gardens.
-The historic home is set on 35 acres of spectacular sub-tropical gardens a block south of East Sunrise Blvd.
-For its striking architecture and landscapes, it’s one of the top Lauderdale points of interest.
+The historic home is set on 35 acres of spectacular sub-tropical gardens a block south of East Sunrise Blvd, featuring striking architecture and landscapes.

 RELATED: Top-Rated Miami Side Trips

 Helen and her husband, artist Frederic Clay Bartlett, built the home in the 1920s in Southern plantation style.
 Known as the Barlett Estate, the home & gardens were renamed Bonnet House after Barlett’s second wife, Bonnet Lily.